-PHYFF is a student-run event dedicated to helping teenage creatives find their voice in a rapidly expanding community of young filmmakers.
-This festival is a great opportunity to show off work and get critiques, as well as to network with peers from the area and make connections to others in the film industry.
+The Philadelphia Youth Film Festival is a student-run event dedicated to helping teenage creatives find their voice in a rapidly expanding community of young filmmakers.
+This festival is a great opportunity to showcase work and receive professional feedback, as well as network with peers from the area and make connections to others in the film industry.
 Submissions will be judged based on story, direction, editing, performances, and production value.
 To encourage inclusivity, we value substance and story over a high budget.

 Primary positions for writers, directors, crew, and post-production must be within the specified age range.
 Only secondary roles (such as actors) may be from outside the age bracket.
 Otherwise, the film will be ineligible for consideration.
 Minimal adult help is allowed.
 This means adults may advise or demonstrate with the goal of teaching.
 Adults may drive, help secure equipment and locations, or cater for longer shoots.

 All music copyright, talent, and location releases must be submitted with each entry.
 Accurate and complete credits are required on-screen.
 Music/media that is used in the film must adhere with U.S. copyright laws and must be credited appropriately.
 Entries with suspected copyright issues will be marked as incomplete or disqualified until the submitter provides evidence that they are in compliance with copyright rules.